"When will Disney World reopen?" We are finally able to say the good news that…

 It’s obvious that due to the current health crisis, a buffet-style restaurant cannot be allowed for the time being.
 Buffets obviously are germ-fests since anyone can go right up to the food and handle it if they like, and so far, no buffets are open in Disney World.

 So what is happening to all the buffet restaurants in Disney World then?
-It looks like they are changing into “Family-style” restaurants instead, at least the ones reopening.
-A list of places that Disney Cast Members are being called back to work was recently released and there are two Disney World restaurants that are normally buffets, but with the “Family-style” designation given to them.
+It looks like for the time being they are changing into “Family-style” restaurants instead, at least the ones reopening.

 If you aren’t familiar with family-style meals, it’s where waiters come around to each table course by course and the guests share large portions of food.
 Think of something like Ohana’ at the Polynesian Resort.